 - Empowering the Individual (5N1749) (15 credits)

-These sit on the Major Level 5 Award: Intellectual Disability Practice (5M3782).
-The component certificates count towards two components out of the eight to be successfully completed for this Level 5 Major Award.
+These sit on the Major Level 5 Award: Cert in Intellectual Disability Practice (5M3782).
+The component certificates count towards two components of the eight to be successfully completed for this Level 5 Major Award.

 Dates & Duration

-The next course starts in the Autumn.
+The next course starts in Autumn 2019.
 It runs for 12 weeks.

 The course costs €450.